-In February 2019, CIRDI’s learning team delivered a one week course on mine closure in Santa Cruz and Buenos-Aires, Argentina.
-Training was designed for government regulators and professionals, following the request by the Canadian Embassy in Buenos Aries in early 2016 about supporting the former Argentine Ministry of Energy and Mines (MEM) with the development of a national mine closure policy.
+In February 2019, CIRDI’s learning team delivered a one-week course on mine closure in Santa Cruz and Buenos-Aires, Argentina.
+The training was designed for government regulators and professionals, following the request by the Canadian Embassy in Buenos Aries in early 2016 about supporting the former Argentine Ministry of Energy and Mines (MEM) with the development of a national mine closure policy.
 The course provided a complete overview of mine closure planning starting from conceptual planning at the feasibility stage and included case studies, guest presentations, and a 1-day policy seminar.

 Santa Cruz is located in Southern Patagonia and, is currently the province with the highest production of metal mining and has the largest number of projects in operation, such as Cerro Negro (gold and silver, Goldcorp), Cerro Moro (gold, Yamana Gold), and Don Nicolás (CIMinas), among others.
 Currently, two projects are planned for closure in 2020 – Cerro Vanguardia (gold and silver, AngloGold Ashanti) and Manantial Espejo (silver and gold, Pan American Silver) – there is no specific provincial regulation for mine closure in place.
 The provincial authority has expressed deep interest in working on two topics: an introduction to mine closure and good practices in environmental and social impact assessment.